IrrelevantGibbon/mybrutelibs/README.md

 # mybrutelibs

-Simple and Private MyBrute libs for python 3.0 (Originally written in Haxe)
+Simple and private MyBrute libs for python.

+It's not a pure translation of the original game, but more my own translation (all is not implemented and it's on purpose).

+I don't know if i am gonna try to improve the library or do something with her but it's here !